paragraph-xyz/docs/src/pages/docs/link.md

             // Send the 'init' message.
 This is required. popup.postMessage("init", "https://paragraph.xyz");

-          // When the Papragraph flow completes, we'll broadcast
+          // When the Paragraph flow completes, we'll broadcast
           // this message.
           } else if (e.data === 'updated') {
              // Handle this flow: show success message, etc